 Japanese encephalitis

-Japanese encephalitis (JE) is a viral infection of the brain transmitted to humans by mosquitoes in parts of Asia and the Pacific Rim.
-The mosquitoes that transmit JE feed predominantly during the night, between dusk to dawn and are prolific in rural areas, where rice cultivation and pig farming are common.
-However, they have also been found in urban locations.
+Japanese encephalitis (JE) is a viral infection of the brain transmitted to humans by mosquitoes in parts of Asia and the Western Pacific.
+The mosquitoes that transmit JE feed mostly at night, between dusk and dawn and are prolific in rural areas, where rice cultivation and pig farming are common.
+Although, the mosquitos may also be found in peri urban locations.

 The risk for most travellers to Asia is very low, especially for short-term travellers visiting urban areas.
-The overall incidence of JE among persons from non-affected countries travelling to Asia is estimated to be less than one case per 1 million travellers.
-Risk varies on the basis of: destination, duration, season and activities.
-It increases for persons who intend to live or travel in risk areas for long periods of time and have rural trips.
-Certain activities, even during short trips, where there is significant rural, outdoor or night time exposure e.g. fieldwork or camping can increase the traveller's risk.
+The overall incidence of JE among people from non-affected countries travelling to Asia is estimated to be less than one case per 1 million travellers.
+Risk for the traveller depends on their: destination, duration of travel, season and activities.
+Risk increases for people who intend to live or travel in risk areas for long periods of time and plan to visit rural areas.
+Certain activities, even during short trips, where there is significant rural, outdoor or nighttime exposure e.g. fieldwork or camping can increase the traveller's risk.

-Most human infections with JE virus do not result in symptoms.
-When symptoms do occur they include fever, headache and confusion.
-In symptomatic cases requiring hospitalisation death rates are high and neurological complications are common.
+Most human infections with JE virus are mild or have no symptoms.
+When symptoms do occur, they include fever, headache and confusion.
+In symptomatic cases requiring hospitalisation, death rates are high and neurological complications are common.

 Prevention